Fatboy Slim: 1998–1999: You've Come a Long Way, Baby and international success

 In 1998, Cook's remix of "Renegade Master" by Wildchild reached number three on the UK singles chart, and his remix of "Brimful of Asha" by Cornershop reached number one.
 Cook said the tracks represented a creative breakthrough: "That's when I was like, I've nailed it now, I've got the formula."
 He began receiving interest from artists such as Madonna and Robbie Williams.
 He turned down an offer from the Pet Shop Boys to produce their next album, as he liked their music but felt it did not suit his style.

-For his second album,You've Come a Long Way, Baby (1998), Cook aimed to create a coherent album using "all the ideas that had been brewing and fermenting" in the big beat scene.
+For his second album, You've Come a Long Way, Baby (1998), Cook aimed to create a coherent album using "all the ideas that had been brewing and fermenting" in the big beat scene.
 He created three successful singles in one week: "The Rockafeller Skank", "Praise You" and "Right Here, Right Now".
 "Praise You" was the first Fatboy Slim UK number-one single, and its music video, directed by Spike Jonze, won numerous awards.
-On 9 September 1999, Cook performed "Praise You" at the 1999 MTV Video Music Awards in New York City and won three awards, including Breakthrough Video.
+At the 1999 MTV Video Music Awards in New York City, Cook performed "Praise You" and won three awards, including Breakthrough Video.
 Four days later, You've Come a Long Way, Baby was certified platinum.
 That year, Cook won the Brit Award for Best British Dance Act.
 He also married the BBC presenter Zoe Ball, triggering attention from the tabloid media.